josephjojoe/syllabification/README.md

 ```

 ### Statistics
-• Peak validation binary accuracy of 96.64% on the Moby Hyphenator II dataset.
+• Peak validation binary accuracy of 97.38% on the Moby Hyphenator II dataset.

-### To be done
-• Implement Linear Chain CRF.

-• Experimentation with novel architectures and hyperparameters, bearing in mind that using a hyperparameter tuner may lead to inflated results.